-Integrating with Kotlin Plugins
+Integrating with Kotlin Plugins¶

-Kotlin standard libraries (stdlib) are added by Kotlin plugins by default, they will be bundled into the shadowed JARs automatically.
 If you don’t need a standard library at all, you can add the following Gradle property to your gradle.properties file:

 kotlin.stdlib.default.dependency=false